Updated as of the 2024-2025 application cycle

 Anyone meeting any of the criteria below is ineligible to apply for the scholarship:

-5. General Category: Applicants who are living in Japan.
+- General Category: Applicants who are living in Japan at the time of application.

-6. Applicants who are projected to receive (have been accepted/approved to receive) a scholarship from any other source, including their home country governments, after commencing the MEXT scholarship payment period.
+- Applicants who are projected to receive (have been accepted/approved to receive) a scholarship or fellowship from the Japanese government or a Japanese government-affiliated organization after the start of the MEXT scholarship payment period.

 Note: If you have not graduated, you are still eligible to apply and would have to submit a “Certificate of Expected Graduation” instead of a Certificate of Graduation.
 However, if you do not graduate as expected, you would lose the scholarship.

-8. Applicants who have dual nationality, including Japan as one nationality, at the time of application and who fail to renounce their Japanese citizenship prior to the start of the scholarship.
+- Applicants who have dual nationality, including Japan as one nationality, at the time of application and who cannot provide proof that they have renounced their Japanese citizenship prior to arriving in Japan or when they are officially registered as students by the Japanese university.

-9. Applicants who intend to conduct fieldwork or internships outside of Japan or take a leave of absence during their studies for an extended period.
+- Applicants who intend to to be away from Japan for an extended period during their studies, such as to conduct fieldwork or internships outside of Japan or take a leave of absence.

 Note: While the eligibility criteria related to studying in Japan as a “Non-Degree Student” only applies to General Category students, it is also impossible to study in Japan as a Non-Degree Student as a PGP scholar, since there are no PGP programs that are approved to accept Non-Degree Students.